njbooher/leftpad_assembler/README.md

 Aligns sequencing reads to a short exact match you specify so you can assemble them yourself

-Useful for debugging short read assemblies in critical areas
+Useful for debugging short read assemblies in critical areas.